-Check out getprepared.nz for useful information on how to be ready for an emergency.
+The Get Prepared website has useful information on how to be ready for an emergency.

 Preparing your household

 Arrange and agree on a meeting point for your family in case you can’t get home or are unable to contact each other.

-- Store enough food to last at least seven days.
-Ensure you check any emergency food supplies and replace supplies regularly.
-Store food for babies, toddlers and pets.
+Store enough food to last at least seven days.
+Make sure you check any emergency food supplies and replace them regularly.
+Make sure you also have food for babies, toddlers and pets.

 Preparing your business

 Your business needs a plan to get through an emergency.
 Think about how you'll keep running if there's a disaster.
 If you provide an essential service to your community, how will you make sure people still get the help they need?

 If you’d like to learn more about business continuity planning, Wellington Regional Emergency Management Office (WREMO) holds free workshops across the region.
 These workshops are open to both businesses and community organisations.

 We're happy to share our expertise and advice if you would like to discuss emergency-proofing your business or organisation.
 Simply get in touch with us to start a conversation.

 Civil Defence recommends storing at least 20 litres of water per person per day, to last at least seven days for drinking, cooking and basic hygiene.
 That means: